 Plant and equipment is stated at historical cost less accumulated depreciation and impairment.
 Historical cost includes expenditure that is directly attributable to the acquisition of the items.
-Cost includes expenditure that is directly attributable to the acquisition of the asset.
+Cost includes expenditure that is directly attributable to the acquisition of the acquisition of the acquisition of the asset.